niels-demeyer/scrapy-playwright-demo/README.md

 ## 📖 Introduction

-Welcome to my GitHub repository, where we blend the strengths of Scrapy with the versatility of Playwright for advanced web scraping.
+Welcome to my GitHub repository, where we blend the strengths of Scrapy with the speed and simplicity of Playwright for advanced web scraping.
 My journey began with an interest in combining Selenium and Scrapy to tackle JavaScript-heavy websites.
 As a testcase I will make the program log in to my [2dehands.be](https://www.2dehands.be/) account and scrape the saved searches for my user. (you can have a peak in the screenshot below)